techidaily/site-apple-account/source/_posts/how-to-delete-icloud-account-remove-your-apple-id-permanently-on-iphone-15-pro-max-by-drfone-ios.md

 That's why it's necessary to recover your Apple ID as soon as possible. [<u>Wondershare Dr.Fone</u>](https://tools.techidaily.com/wondershare/drfone/iphone-unlock/) provides a robust feature to unlock your Apple ID and resolve this problem permanently.
 This software can also bypass your Screen Time Passcode if you have forgotten your password.
 You will be able to use your Apple ID effectively after using this iOS screen unlock toolkit.

-### Key Features of Wondershare Dr.Fone

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+### Key Features of Wondershare Dr.Fone

 ### Dr.Fone - Screen Unlock (iOS)